-In fiscal 2001 and prior years, USEC purchased electric power for the Portsmouth plant from DOE under a contract that USEC concluded with DOE in July 1993.
+In 2001 and prior years, USEC purchased electric power for the Portsmouth plant from DOE under a contract that USEC concluded with DOE in July 1993.
 DOE acquired the power that it sold to USEC from the Ohio Valley Electric Corporation ("OVEC") under a power purchase agreement signed in 1952.
-In September 2000, at USEC's request, DOE notified OVEC that it would cease taking power after August 2001, and it would terminate the power purchase agreement effective April 30, 2003.
+At USEC's request, DOE notified OVEC the power purchase agreement would terminate effective April 30, 2003.

-Upon termination of the agreement, DOE will be responsible for a portion of the costs incurred by OVEC for postretirement health and life insurance benefits and for the eventual decommissioning, demolition and shut-down of the coal-burning power generating facilities owned and operated by OVEC.
-In April 2003, the date for payment of these costs was extended to December 31, 2003.
-Under its July 1993 contract with DOE, USEC will, in turn, be responsible for a portion of DOE's costs.
-USEC has accrued its estimate of its share of DOE's costs.
-Final determinations of USEC's costs will depend on (a) resolution of differences between OVEC and DOE over the portion of termination obligations as determined by independent actuaries and engineering consultants that would be allocated to and paid by DOE, and (b) resolution of differences between DOE and USEC over the portion of DOE's costs that would be reimbursed by USEC.
+As a result of termination of the power purchase agreement, DOE is responsible for a portion of the costs incurred by OVEC for postretirement health and life insurance benefits and for the eventual decommissioning, demolition and shut-down of the coal-burning power generating facilities owned and operated by OVEC.
+In April 2003, the date for payment of the termination costs was extended to December 31, 2003.
+Under its July 1993 contract with DOE, USEC is, in turn, responsible for a portion of DOE's costs.
+USEC has accrued its estimate of its share of DOE's costs and is accruing interest on its estimated share of the obligation.
+Final determinations of USEC's costs will depend on (a) resolution of differences between OVEC and DOE over the aggregate amount of the termination obligations based on a number of factors including, but not limited to, the remaining life of the OVEC power generating facilities, discount rates, healthcare cost trend rates, and the portion of the termination obligations that would be allocated to and paid by DOE and (b) resolution of differences between DOE and USEC over the portion of DOE's costs that would be reimbursed by USEC.
 Accordingly, the amount ultimately due from USEC may differ from the amount it has accrued.
 Any determination of such costs at levels significantly above the estimated amounts accrued by USEC would have an adverse effect on USEC's results of operations.